- Is Responsible 100 the 'Top 100' most responsible businesses?

 - The firm has adopted some practices that seek to address the issue, but these practices are very poor, ineffectual or fail to be monitored or measured

-- There are inadequate or no channels for the firm to be held accountable, either because the issue is not measured or reporting is not made publically available
+- There are inadequate or no channels for the firm to be held accountable, either because the issue is not measured or reporting is not made publicly available

 - The firm fails to meet minimum standards or regulations